arblade/youtube-downloader/README.md

 - Donwload the `.zip`
 - Extract it where you want in your computer.
-- Execute the `install.bat` as admin.
+- Execute the `install.bat` (which is in the `windows` folder) as admin.
 You can before read all instructions, to check that this file is safe.
 - To understand what is done go through this file : [click there](#explanation)
+- Finally you can delete extracted files

 ## Use